Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Reduced Amygdala Activity

-Functional magnetic resonance imaging (fMRI) studies have demonstrated that instructing individuals to adopt a mindful acceptance attitude leads to reduced activation of the amygdala in response to negative stimuli.
-The amygdala, a key brain region involved in fear and threat processing, plays a crucial role in the affective component of pain.
-By decreasing amygdala activity, mindfulness practices can diminish the emotional alarm bells that often amplify the perception of pain and contribute to suffering.
+Evidence indicates that adopting a mindful acceptance attitude leads to reduced activation of the amygdala, a key brain region involved in fear and threat processing.
+The amygdala plays a crucial role in the emotional component of pain.
+By decreasing its activity, mindfulness practices can diminish the emotional alarm bells that often amplify the perception of pain and contribute to suffering.

 4